BR19-gh/br19-portifolio/README.md

    npx expo start --web
    ```

-2. Open your browser and visit [http://localhost:8081](http://localhost:8081) to use the Employee Polls Web App.
+2. Open your browser and visit [http://localhost:8081](http://localhost:8081) to use the Web App.

 ## Folder Structure